benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 In a situation where multiple users have access to the consensus layer withdrawal private key, it is impossible for the network to differentiate the “legitimate” holder of the key from the “illegitimate”.
 However, there are signals that could be considered in a wider sense.
 The most verifiable one is that the legitimate holder was also in control of the execution layer deposit address, in which case the suggestion is to require the proposed withdrawal address to be verified by the execution layer deposit address.
 Setting a withdrawal address to an execution layer address was not supported by the eth2.0-deposit-cli until v1.1.1 on March 23, 2021, leaving some early adopters wishing they could force change their execution layer address earlier.
 Forcing this change is not something that can be enforced in-protocol, partly due to lack of information on the beacon chain about the execution layer deposit address and partly due to the fact that this was never listed as a requirement.
 It is also possible that execution layer deposit addresses is no longer under the control of the legitimate holder of the withdrawal private key.

 However, it is possible for individual nodes to locally restrict the changes they wish to include in blocks they propose, and which they propagate around the network, in way that does not change consensus.
 It is also possible for client nodes to help broadcast signed change withdrawal address requests to ensure as many nodes witness this change as soon as possible in a fair manner.
 Further, such change withdrawal address signed messages can be preloaded into clients in advance to further help nodes filter attacking requests.

-This proposal describes three optional mechanisms where a client software may implement, and end user can adopt:
+This proposal describes three optional mechanisms where a client software may optionally implement, and end users may option adopt:
 1. A Change Withdrawal Address Rebroadcast Delay, which instructs clients to delay rebroadcasting change withdrawal messages when they do not match a provided signature, or the original deposit address
-2. A list of accepted change withdrawal address messages to broadcast once the network supports the operation, and immediately rebroadcast if received, and drop/not share if mismatching
+2. A list of accepted change withdrawal address signed messages to broadcast once the network supports the operation, and immediately rebroadcast if received, and drop/not share if mismatching
 3. A list of withdrawal credentials and deposit address verifiable against the execution layer to act as a tiebreaker in the event of receiving conflicting messages (deposit address should be accepted without delay, whereas new addresses should have a rebroadcast delay)

 This proposal provides optional additional protection.
 It aims to request nodes set a priority on withdrawal credential claims that favor a verifiable execution layer deposit address in the event of two conflicting change withdrawal credentials.
 It also establishes a list of change withdrawal address signed messages to help broadcast "as soon as possible" when the network supports it, and encourage client teams to help use these lists to honor filter and prioritize accepting requests by REST and transmitting them via P2P.
 This will not change consensus, but may help prevent propagating an attack where a withdrawal key has been knowingly or unknowingly been compromised.